"Floyd is a master of the art of the short story."--Douglas Preston, co-author of Relic

-The Russian journal Inostrannaya Literatura will translate and reprint "Molly's Plan" in 2018.
+The Russian journal Inostrannaya Literatura translated and reprinted "Molly's Plan" in its Jan 2018 issue.

 John's story "Dentonville" (from Ellery Queen) won the 2016 Derringer Award for Best Long Story and his story "Driver" (from The Strand Magazine) won the 2016 Derringer for Best Novelette.
 Here's a list of all the winners and nominees.

 His story "Driver" also made the "Other Distinguished Mysteries" list in The Best American Mystery Stories 2016, and his story "Jackpot Mode" is listed in The Best American Mystery Stories 2017.

 RECENT PUBLICATIONS . . .